highwind-ai/examples/knn-banking-product-recommender/deployment/README.md

         - `download_files.ipynb`: This will download the saved files from HuggingFace into the `saved_model` folder.

-1. Copy over the trained model and its definition code into this folder so that it can be baked into the Docker container for serving.
+1. Copy over the saved model folder contents and its definition code into this folder so that it can be baked into the Docker container for serving.
    > **NB:** Ensure you are within the `deployment` folder before running the below command

     ```bash